rchain/legaldocs/2021 Annual Meeting/Candidate_Statements.md

 <img src="https://github.com/rchain/www.rchain.coop/raw/master/assets/leadership/Darryl_Bio_Pic.png" width="300"> [LinkedIn](https://www.linkedin.com/in/darryl-neudorf-1830077b/)

+I have been involved with RChain from before its inception, being an active member of the Synereo community since 2015.
-Darryl's background is in music production, having worked on several Gold and Platinum Grammy nominated albums throughout his 30+ years in the industry.

-His passion is in rooting out the middlemen in an industry infested with them—hence his interest in blockchain’s potential for creating alternative solutions for the artist/appreciator relationship.
+My background is in music production having worked on several Gold and Platinum Grammy nominated albums throughout my 30+ years in the industry.
+My passion lies in artist empowerment by rooting out the middlemen in an industry infested with them.

-Darryl has been involved with RChain from before its inception as an active member of the Synereo community beginning in early 2015.
+After working for Resonate and RSong over the last few years, and currently as a contractor in Communications for RChain, I founded Emano.io, a music streaming social token network startup designed for the unique advantages of RChain’s technology for asset verification, tracking and provenance and the future evolution of NFT’s with data on chain!
+I believe that music is a major catalyst for network propagation and will play a key role in RChain’s usage as we reach block merge on main net later this year, and full decentralization in 2022.

+I am also very passionate about RChain’s role in the social coordination required for humanity to work together for climate change mitigation.

+During my time on the board, I was a strong advocate for creating our SPV entities, Daasl and RChain Publishing.
+I played an important role in developing  the “empowerment advertising” or “RAdvertising” concepts that became part of the Daasl whitepaper.

+After the hard forks, Dapp growth will be vital in 2022.

+2022 = Dapps, Dapps, Dapps!!!!!

+Having recently returned with Greg and Atticbee from the AIM summit in Dubai, I am very excited about what 2022 has in store.
+The buzz about RChain is just starting to emerge and there is a lot of excitement in the air!

+I am grateful for the Chinese community's engagement, energy and loyalty over the years and I will continue to work hard to do what I can to unite our communities better and to help bring RChain to the world.

 ## Theo Hallenius